PS2Sanctuary/Sanctuary.SoeProtocol/docs/packet-reference.md

     ReliableOverflow = 13, // Indicates that reliable data is being sent too fast to be processed.
     ApplicationReleased = 14, // Indicates that the session manager has been orphaned by the application.
     CorruptPacket = 15, // Indicates that a corrupt packet was received.
-    ProtocolMismatch = 16 // Indicates that the requested application protocol is invalid.
-TODO: Or the SOE protocol version?
+    ProtocolMismatch = 16 // Indicates that the requested SOE protocol version or application protocol is invalid.
 }

 struct Disconnect